asiniy/ecto_materialized_path/README.md

 Comment.ancestors(root_comment) # => Ecto.Query which will return nothing
 ```

---- Start from here

 #### `path_ids/1`

-Returns a list the path ids, starting with the root id and ending with the node's own id.
+Returns a list of path ids, starting with the root id and ending with the node's own id.

 ``` elixir
 comment = %Comment{ id: 18, path: [15, 16, 17] }